berufsbildung-basel/learn-python/basics/calculator_function.md

 ## Mentoring topics

-Discuss what happens when an division by zero occurs, or when the function arguments have invalid values, such as an operator that is not one in the allowed list.
+Discuss what happens when a division by zero occurs, or when the function arguments have invalid values, such as an operator that is not one in the allowed list.